nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ## Advanced Example Configurations

-Below configurations provide examples for custom AI services and/or illustration of advanced options.
+The configurations below provide examples of custom AI services and/or illustrations of advanced options.
 They require specific adjustments to get working configurations.

 ### DeepSeek on Ollama with Debugging